-In every encounter one or more of our five senses come into play.
+In every encounter one or more of the our five senses comes to play.
+A whirring fan, the perfume of roses on a Sufi shrine; my trembling hands.
 Scents of baking bread and a muezzin’s call in an Iranian village.
 The weight of an elephant’s trunk on my head in an Indian temple, his warm grassy breath.
 The throbbing sensation in a knee as I meditate in a Yangon monastery to the clangs of a neighboring panel beater.
 Dappled light in a Galician orchard and the sour-sweet of fermenting apples.

 My father was born to missionary parents in the Himalayan hill station of Simla.
 Perhaps the happiest time in his life was sailing the world’s oceans on a four masted barque.
 My maternal grandmother yearned to travel to India and kept books by Tagore and Kabir near her bed.
 Do their dreams and experiences somehow fuel mine?

 Poetry and meditation practice have been constants in my life; both of them, eventually, again and again, leading to that koan of koans.
 Who am I?
 This deep-down question unsettled any propensities for a normal 9 -5 get married and have babies life.
 I wanted to travel, especially India.
 But getting there was circuitous.
 I fell in love with a gadabout boy in my first year at university – I was already on my way, studying Hindi with Dr V. N. Shukla and Asian Studies with the inimitable Professor Basham.

 The boy said, ‘Let’s go to London,’ and I said, ‘Yes, but really, I just want to go to India.’
 He said, ‘Don’t worry.’